lazukars/Truss/README.md

 			- **.B--list** :  Used on list elements.
 				- **.B--item** :  Used on items within a list.

+<a id="top-level"></a>
-The *Block types* .B--wrapper and/or .B--container are <a id="top-level"></a>top level *Block types*.
+The *Block types* .B--wrapper and/or .B--container are top level *Block types*.
 This means that [modifiers](#modifier) on .B--wrapper or .B--container types should flow down the *Block type*  chain.
 These kind of modifiers are called [key-modifiers](#key-modifiers).
 So for example, if the *Block type* .B--container has a key-modifier of *article*  ( class=".B--container article") , then the *article* key-modifier would be used on every descendent *Block type*.
 Every descendent block type within the .B--conainter article container.
 See below for an in depth example.

 	<style type="css">
 		.B--container.article{